 So, I’ve been playing Skyrim.
-I missed it the first time round and generally thought it wasn’t worth my time but how wrong was I?!
+I missed it the first time around and generally thought it wasn’t worth my time since I wasn’t overly keen on fantasy role-playing games.
+But I was very, very wrong.

 For those who don’t know, Skyrim is a game that came out half a decade ago and because modern games are now just monotonous and boring “future war shooters” like contemporary Call of Duty or Titanfall.
 It doesn’t come as a surprise that one of the best new games of 2016 is actually an old one!